Navigation

 Functional Categories of Frameworks

-Different IT Frameworks serve different functional purposes, making it important to match the framework to the task at hand.
+Different IT Frameworks serve different functional purposes, making it essential to match the framework to the task at hand.
 For example, service management frameworks like ITIL help teams respond to user requests and incidents efficiently.
 Development-focused frameworks such as Agile and Scrum offer guidance on organizing sprints, managing code releases, and collaborating in fast-paced environments.

 Common Frameworks in Practice